 For each analog detector programmed (via Win512) is an alarm algorithm selected (and when required an alternative alarm algorithm).
 A number of algorithm "Properties" are displayed under this tab.
-Detector type, Logical and Short names could be changed.
-The Short name ( $\leq$ six characters) is shown in menu H4/U5.
-Level 1 or Level 2 could be selected (see chapter "Win512 Tools menu", page 99):
+Detector type, Logical and Short names can be changed.
+The Short name (≤ six characters) is shown in menu H4/U5123.
+Level 1 or Level 2 can be selected (see chapter "Win512 Tools menu", page 101):